-In case of an error in the calculation of the Net Asset Value and/or in case of a non-compliance with the applicable Fund's investment rules, the CSSF Circular 02/77 on protection of investors in case of net asset value calculation error and correction of the consequences resulting from non-compliance with the investment rules applicable to undertakings for collective investment shall apply.
+In case of an error in the calculation of the Net Asset Value and/or in case of a non-compliance with the applicable Fund's investment rules, the CSSF Circular 24/856 on protection of investors in case of an NAV calculation error, an instance of non-compliance with the investment rules and other errors at UCI level shall apply.
 The Company and the Management Company will in such case follow the procedures listed in this circular to correct any respective errors and non-compliance.